Nik Wallenda

 Nikolas Wallenda (born January 24, 1979) is an American acrobat, aerialist, daredevil, high wire artist, and author.
 He is known for his high-wire performances without a safety net.
 He holds 11 Guinness World Records for various acrobatic feats, and is best known as the first person to walk a tightrope stretched directly over Niagara Falls.
 Wallenda walked 1,800 ft on a steel cable over Masaya Volcano in Nicaragua, his longest walk, on March 4, 2020.

 Wallenda is a 7th-generation member of The Flying Wallendas family, and he participated in various circus acts as a child.
-He made his professional tightrope walking debut at age 13, and he chose high-wire walking as his career in 1998 after joining family members in a seven-person pyramid on the wire.
+He made his professional tightrope walking debut at the age of 13, and he chose high-wire walking as his career in 1998 after joining family members in a seven-person pyramid on the wire.
 In 2001, he was part of the world's first eight-person high-wire pyramid.
 He performed with his family at various venues from 2002 to 2005, forming his own troupe in 2005.
 He performed with Bello Nock in 2007 and 2008 in a double version of the Wheel of Steel that he helped invent.
 In 2009, he set new personal bests for highest and longest tightrope walks, completing a total of 15 walks above 100 ft in the air that year.